jdferreira/data-processing-book/en/modules/module7.md

         print 'Path ' + path_id + ' is named "' + path_name + '"'
 ```

-Check that the output is
+6. Check that the output is
 ```text
     Path hsa00730 is named "Thiamine metabolism"
     Path hsa04122 is named "Sulfur relay system"
 ```

-6. The code above prints the results to the screen.
+7. The code above prints the results to the screen.
-Now we want to save them into a CSV file.
+Now we want to save them into the CSV file `results_1.csv`.
-Replace the code from the previous step with this:
+Replace the code from step 5 with this:
 ```python
     # Let's open file 'results_1.csv' in write mode
     f = open(???, ???)